adafruit/pi_video_looper/README.md

 #### GPIO control:
 To enable GPIO control you need to set a GPIO pin mapping via the `gpio_pin_map` in the `control` section of the video_looper.ini.
-Pins numbers are in "BOARD" numbering - see: https://www.raspberrypi.com/documentation/computers/raspberry-pi.html
+Pins numbers are in "BOARD" numbering - see: https://www.raspberrypi.com/documentation/computers/raspberry-pi.html.
+Bridge a mapped pin with a Ground pin to trigger it.

-the pin mapping has the form: "pinnumber" : "action"
-action can be one of the following:
+The pin mapping has the form: "pinnumber" : "action”.
+The action can be one of the following:
 * a filename as a string to play
-* an absoulte index number (starting with 0)
+* an absolute index number (starting with 0)
-* a string in the form of `+X` or `-X` (with X being an integer) for a relative jump
+* a string in the form of `+n` or `-n` (with n being an integer) for a relative jump
 * a keyboard command (see above) in the form of a pygame key constant (see list: https://www.pygame.org/docs/ref/key.html)

 Here are some examples that can be set:
 * `"11" : 1`  -> pin 11 will start the second file in the playlist
-* `"13" : "-2"` -> pin 13 will jump back two files
+* `"13" : "4"` -> pin 13 starts the 5th video
+* `"16" : "+2"` -> pin 16 jumps 2 videos ahead
+* `"18" : "-1"` -> pin 18 jumps one video back
-* `"15" : "video.mp4"` -> pin 15 will start the file "video.mp4" (if it exists)
+* `"15" : "video.mp4"` -> pin 15 plays a file with name "video.mp4" (if it exists)
-* `"16" : "+1"` -> pin 16 will start next file
-* `"18" : "K_SPACE"` -> pin 18 will send space command (= pause)
+* `"19" : "K_SPACE"` -> pin 19 sends the "space" keyboard command, pausing the current video
-* `"21" : "K_p"` -> pin 21 will send "p" keyboard command (= shutdown)
+* `"21" : "K_p"` -> pin 21 sends "p" keyboard command and thus triggers the shutdown of the Raspberry Pi

+For your convenience, these exact mappings can be easily enabled by uncommenting the example line in the video_looper.ini.
+You can also define your own mappings.

-Note: to be used as an absolute index the action needs to be an integer not a string Note 2: "keyboard_control" needs to be enabled in the ini for gpio to utilise keyboard commands
+Note: to be used as an absolute index the action needs to be an integer not a string.
+Note 2: "keyboard_control" needs to be enabled in the ini for gpio to utilise keyboard commands.

 ## Troubleshooting:
 * nothing happening (screen flashes once) when in copymode and new drive is plugged in?
     * check if you have the "password file" on your drive (see copymode explained above)
 * log output can be found in `/var/log/supervisor/`.
 Enable detailed logging in the video_looper.ini with console_output = true.
   Use `sudo tail -f /var/log/supervisor/video_looper-stdout*` and `sudo tail -f /var/log/supervisor/video_looper-stderr*` to view the logs.
+* It’s currently doubtful if the pi_video_looper (which requires the legacy Raspberry Pi OS because of its omxplayer dependency) runs on the new Raspberry Pi 5.